talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     $config
 );
 $applicationId = 56; // int | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-$pageSize = 1000; // int | The number of items in this response.
+$pageSize = 1000; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
 $campaignState = 'campaignState_example'; // string | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.
 $name = 'name_example'; // string | Filter results performing case-insensitive matching against the name of the campaign.
 $tags = 'tags_example'; // string | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $campaignGroupId = 56; // int | Filter results to campaigns owned by the specified campaign access group ID.
 $templateId = 56; // int | The ID of the Campaign Template this Campaign was created from.
 $storeId = 56; // int | Filter results to campaigns linked to the specified store ID.